jekyll/jekyll/docs/_docs/plugins/installation.md

 permalink: /docs/plugins/installation/
 ---

-You have 3 options for installing plugins:
+There are three options for installing plugins:

 1. In your site source root, make a `_plugins` directory.
 Place your plugins here.
 Any file ending in `*.rb` inside this directory will be loaded before